deeptigp/deeptigp.github.io/index.md

 **Note to prospective students:**
 - If you are currently a MS student at BU, fill out <a href="https://forms.gle/WNfHswt1B8EEzekc7">this form</a> and I will reach out if I am looking for a student.
 - If you are interested in applying to BU as a PhD student and are interested in working with me, mention my name in your application.
-It is not necessary to contact me.
+It is not necessary to contact me and attach your application.
 <br>
 Due to large volumes of emails, I am unable to respond to your emails.